 Choosing A Trip

 Some tours involve very little walking due to the type of vehicles used and the nature of the birding.
-These include tours to Hato Piñero in Venezuela, Panama’s Canopy Tower, Chan Chich Lodge, Belize, Africa tours, and our birding cruises.
+These include tours to Panama’s Canopy Tower, Chan Chich Lodge in Belize, Africa tours, and our birding cruises.
 Our Relaxed & Easy tours typically include less walking and lighter physical activity.

-Many of our tours take place amid the world’s most beautiful scenery, notably in Antarctica, Alaska, Bhutan, Galapagos, New Zealand, Big Bend, Colorado, Spain, and Hawaii.
-Wildlife photo opportunities are best on our Africa and India tours, Hato Piñero in Venezuela, the Pantanal in Brazil, Argentina, Alaska, and Australia.
+Many of our tours take place amid the world’s most beautiful scenery, notably in Antarctica, Alaska, Bhutan, Galapagos, New Zealand, Big Bend, Colorado, and Hawaii.
+Wildlife photo opportunities are best on our Africa and India tours, the Pantanal in Brazil, Argentina, Alaska, and Australia.

 Children 14 years or older are welcome on our trips when accompanied by their parents.
-Families especially enjoy our trips to Kenya and Chan Chich, and any of our cruises, particularly our Galapagos Cruise.
+Families especially enjoy our cruises, particularly our Galapagos Cruise.

 Although the main focus of most of our tours is birding, we do take advantage of opportunities to see other wildlife—mammals, flowers, butterflies, as well as archaeological ruins, etc. Our Natural History tours are specially designed to encompass a broad spectrum of natural history subjects.
-Our Birds & Butterflies tours offer the opportunity to see the specialty birds and butterflies of a region.
 In North America, our Alaska trips offer the best wildlife-viewing opportunities.

 All of our Africa trips are very good for mammals as well as birds.
-This is especially true of our Namibia and Botswana, Kenya, and Tanzania trips.
+This is especially true of our Namibia and Botswana and Tanzania trips.
 Next to Africa, India offers the best mammal viewing in the world.
 India is also a fascinating country from a cultural standpoint.

 Excellent choices are any trips that visit eastern Ecuador, Costa Rica, Panama, or the Amazonian regions of Brazil or Peru.
 The Amazonian rainforest is biologically the richest region on the planet.
 The following tours offer you the opportunity to see the rainforest under expert leadership: